|

 The component objects must have well defined inside/outside properties.
 Patch objects are not allowed.

-Note: that in general merge
+Note: that in general merge is

-when used with non transparent
+slower rendering than union when used with non transparent

 objects.
 A small test may be needed to determine what is the optimal solution